In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 1 cup cooked black lentils

-- 1 small bunch organic lacinato or other kale (about ¼ pound)
+- 1 bunch organic kale or other greens (about ¾ pound)

 - ½ pound peeled roasted beets